Leafwing-Studios/leafwing-website/content/blog/tyranny-of-nits/index.md

 Years of painstaking fieldwork and sample collection have led me to the identification of four categories.

 1. **Clear mistakes:** the code doesn't work as intended.
+2. **Architectural insights:** pointlessly inconsistent patterns, deep flaws or concerns for how this proposal will limit future work.
-2. **Future work:** there's something cool that's related that we could or should do!
+3. **Future work:** there's something cool that's related that we could or should do!
-3. **Polish problems:** documentation, formatting, micro-scale code quality problems.
+4. **Polish problems:** documentation, formatting, micro-scale code quality problems.
-4. **Compromise conflict:** the change sacrifices some desirable property in favor of another one, but the reviewer doesn't agree that it's the right choice.
+5. **Compromise conflict:** the change deliberately sacrifices some desirable property in favor of another one, but the reviewer doesn't agree that it's the right choice.

 Which of these should be blocking?